 - Include your company’s contact information so they can reach out for support

-Luckily, for any negative reviews you receive, you’re likely to have a lot more customers sharing positive experiences.
+Luckily, for any negative reviews you receive, you’re likely to have many more customers sharing positive experiences.
 Even though positive reviews often speak for themselves, it’s still important to respond to them — you want your happy customers to keep coming back and telling all of their friends about you, right?

 Google understands that some fraudulent reviews may not be automatically flagged by the company’s spam detection filters.

-- Google Search (using any of the same devices)
+- Google Search

 One of the best ways to offset bad reviews is to get new reviews added to your listing.